 Posted: Saturday 09 December 2017

-Click here for map of new district with possible areas
+Click here for map of new district with areas

 Recently our Rotary International Director, Noel Trevaskis stated: